 In a residential neighborhood in West Hialeah, you’ll find Pa’ Comer, a pizza shop with bright red walls and very little seating.
 But what it lacks in size, it makes up for with delicious pizza.
 The dough here is on the thinner side and it works because a lot of folks choose to fold their pizzas like Cubans on the mainland.
 If you’re suspicious of folding a whole pizza in half like a taco, you might be pleasantly surprised.
 The soft dough provides the perfect cushion for all that cheesy goodness, and that extra crispy rim still gives it a satisfying crunch.
 You’ll need to pre-order from their website and pick it up.
 Be warned: you’ll probably end up eating half of it on the way home.
 The fold makes this especially too easy to do.

 Like the beat of Celia Cruz’s “Quimbara” beckoning you into spontaneous dance, the pizza-covered windows of Kasalta Pizza are hard to miss from Red Road.
 This place has a dough that is light and fluffy, with a perfectly crunchy crust.
-They definitely don’t skimp on toppings either, and the vegetable pizza is stuffed with peppers, black olives, thinly sliced onions, and mushrooms - in case you’ve been feeling guilty about your vegetable intake lately.
+They definitely don’t skimp on toppings either, and the vegetable pizza is stuffed with peppers, black olives, thinly sliced onions, and mushrooms—in case you’ve been feeling guilty about your vegetable intake lately.
 Inside it’s a bit tight, but they do have a couple of tables.
-For now, it’s takeout only, so call ahead.

 Yes, it is possible to find good Cuban pizza north of Hialeah, especially here at Papa Pizza.
 The family-owned shop has a devoted following thanks to its friendly service and tasty pizza, which has a soft, thick crust and an extra toasty cheese rim.
 Pictures of old Havana surround you as you wait for your order in the small space.
 The service is quick, but if you’re in a rush you can call ahead and pick up.
 It’s a great option if you’re somewhere closer to Miami Gardens and would rather listen to 10 hours of the Caso Cerrado theme song than spend any amount of time in Hialeah traffic.